Royal Mail Barcode Scanner

 Encoding

-The Royal Mail 4-State Customer Code (RM4SCC) employs a unique encoding system based on four distinct bar states.
+The Mailmark 4-State employs a special encoding system based on four distinct bar states.
 These are:

-- Tracker (T): Occupies the middle third of the barcode’s height
+- Tracker (T): Occupies the middle section of the barcode’s height

-- Tracker, Descender (D): Occupies the bottom two-thirds
+- Tracker, Descender (D): Occupies the two lower sections

-- Tracker, Ascender (A): Occupies the top two-thirds
+- Tracker, Ascender (A): Occupies the two upper sections

-- Tracker, Ascender, Descender (H): Occupies the entire height
+- Tracker, Ascender, Descender (full bar, F): Occupies the entire height

 Applications of Royal Mail codes